mehtakabir/FINASSIST/Readme.md

 - Audio transcription with timestamps using OpenAI Whisper
 - Semantic search using BGE-M3 embeddings via Ollama
 - AI-powered responses with GPT-4
-- Web interface for easy interaction
+- Command-line interface for easy interaction
 - Precise video references with timestamps
+- Saves responses to text files for review

 ## Prerequisites